 Using the same technique, we also analyze samples C1, C2 and C3 filled with xerogel at different concentration levels: the results of analyses are presented on Fig. 7 a-d.

 All those 3 composite samples are inhomogeneous, and each of them has its specific, individual and distinguishable morphology.
 The morphology is made up of different features such as inclusions of different natures: air bubbles and xerogel agglomerates.
 The air bubbles differ in shape (spherical or having an irregular shape) and in size.
-The xerogel agglomerates, when present, are also different from sample to sample.
+The xerogel agglomerates, when present, also differ from sample to sample.

 Sample C1, the least loaded with xerogel (the concentration of xerogel is 19.1% by weight), is the most homogeneous.
 The C1 sample reveals only regular spherical air bubbles with diameters ranging from 150 to 320 µm.
 As the xerogel particles are distributed within the epoxy-based matrix evenly, we did not detect a significant xerogel agglomeration.
 In the field of view of 4.5 × 2.5 mm2 there are only 9 air inclusions.
 In the sample C2, with the highest xerogel concentration of 24.4% by weight there are 20 inclusions, which is more than double as for C1.
 The air bubbles have also a regular spherical shape, but have a smaller diameter than in C1, the diameter is 100-200 µm.
 Remarkably, there are several large xerogel agglomerates of 30-40 µm.
 Such agglomerates represent up to 4-6 individual xerogel particles of 5-10 µm diameter.
 The sample C3 (22.7% weight) reveals no spherical air bubbles, but prolonged air voids of 400-600 µm long and 200-300 µm width, with or without combination of xerogel particles agglomerated on its borders.
 Sample C3 comprises also individual xerogel agglomerates in the range of 15-30 µm.
 Such agglomerates represent up to 2-3 individual xerogel particles.